Minijump/Squirrel/README.md

 There are 3 main folders:

 * app: this folder contains every code required to run the app: endpoints, templates, classes, js, ...
 * _projects: this is the folder that stores the user's projects.
-Each projects must contains a manifest, a folder data_source and a pipeline.py file
+Each projects must contains a manifest and a folder data_source
 * tests: this is where the unit tests and the tours lays

 ### Running Tests